Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

   Illegal value for key: export[1].file

-Now, image that we have an :class:`Integrator` class and we define its :literal:`from_json` function so that it can be created from :class:`json` objects:
+Now, image that we have an :class:`Integrator` class and we define its :literal:`from_json` function so that it can be created from :class:`nlohmann::json` objects:

 .. code-block:: cpp
   :caption: :class:`integrator.h`